jbishop7/FarmingDreamsRepo/README.md

 The main branch is farm2-jacob, don't ask...

+*Since school has ended, other collaborators have been added to continue building Farming Dreams.
+Please contact rbishop7@uwo.ca if you have any scholarly concerns*

 # How to Play
 First things first, you need to download the repository.
 You can do this by clicking the green code button and downloading as a ZIP file.